Importance of agreement between clinicians while making a diagnosis

 0.81–0.99 Almost perfect agreement

-Issue of Clinical Disagreement: Additionally, the extent of disagreement between the examiners is also important as it is prevalent in every step of our clinical care.
+Issue of Clinical Disagreement: Additionally, the extent of disagreement between the examiners is also important as it is prevalent in every step of the clinical care.
 For example, when a patient visits a care provider for the first time to consult about his/her knee pain, the clinician listens to the patient and documents the symptoms.
 The disagreement between the clinicians starts at this very first step.
 If the patient consults two clinicians separately on the same day, there will be differences in the clinical data collected between these two clinicians.

 From this point onwards, the hypotheses generation, differential diagnoses, treatment options, referrals, follow-up care and decision on discharge from further treatment will differ (to a certain degree) between these two clinicians.
 As long as the care provider and the recipient are biologic beings, there will always be a certain degree of subjectiveness in our current model of health care.